jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 ```
 describe
 ```
-This dataset contains several demographic variables about these womeone and information about their work life.
+This dataset contains several demographic variables about these women and information about their work life.
 Let's start checking the variables, focusing on variables that are `categorical`.
 The easiest way to check categorical variable is by using the `tabulate` command (including the `missing` option to include missing values as part of the tabulation)

 Let check the variable `collgrad` which is a dummy variable indication whether the woman graducated from college.
 The `tabulate` command shows, as we would expect, that all values are either `0` or `1`.
 We can also see that is variable has no missing values.